Would you like some time to yourself in the evening?

 I expect depending on the day you’ve had and what’s on your radar will impact on how you respond to your child.
 This is why self-care is all part of your emotional housekeeping.
 I know I keep saying that taking care of yourself isn’t selfish but are you hearing me?
 Some much needed time without your kids can make a world of difference to how you feel.

 Bed time is the perfect time to connect especially when you have been apart all day.
 So be prepared to invest time in connecting.
 Even if you need to bring the bedtime routine forward it’s not rushed, then do that.
-If you are new to connecting, start by reading my eBook ‘What Every Child Wants Every Parent To Know’ so you can work out your child’s love language and find your unique way of connecting.
+If you are new to connecting, start by reading my eBook ’30 Days to Rediscover the Magic of Parenting in a Busy World’ so you can work out your child’s love language and find your unique way of connecting.

 You can minimise battles and stop going bananas by remembering to:-